SirGavith/BB_Api/README.md

 # BB_Api
  Re-creation of the BlackBird JS Api

-## Contributing
+## Usage
+ Paste your blackbird code in `main.js`
- Locate the path to `main.html` and go there in a browser
+ Locate the path to `main.html` and navigate there in a browser

 ## SPEC